barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 The core of the system is nice and straightforward.
 It's an attributes-and-skills system, but only has a few attributes.
-There are two slightly different core resolution mechanics, one for opposed situations and one for unopposed, where you roll [glo:dice-notation "`2d6`"] and compare it with your stats.
+There are two slightly different core resolution mechanics, one for opposed situations and one for unopposed, where you roll
+`2d6` and compare it with your stats.

-There are no [glo:dnd]-style attribute modifiers, or saves, or levels.
+There are no [abbr:dnd]-style attribute modifiers, or saves, or levels.
-There is an experience mechanic but it's not experience points: like [glo:coc], when you successfully use a skill, you mark it, and then in downtime you can try to improve what you marked.
+There is an experience mechanic but it's not experience points: like Call of Cthulhu, when you successfully use a skill, you mark it, and then in downtime you can try to improve what you marked.

 At first the lack of saves threw me a bit.
-I was planning to run some [glo:osr] content, and that stuff has "save vs X" *all over the place!*  But it's actually pretty straightforward to translate saves to skill checks:
+I was planning to run some [abbr:osr] content, and that stuff has "save vs X" *all over the place!*  But it's actually pretty straightforward to translate saves to skill checks: